Cathedral Window Haworthia

 Haworthia cymbiformis is considered non-toxic to cats, dogs, and horses, making it an excellent choice for households with pets.

-Haworthia cymbiformis Care Guide
+Cathedral Window Haworthia Care

-Light Requirements Haworthia cymbiformis thrives in bright, indirect sunlight.
+Haworthia cymbiformis thrives in bright, indirect sunlight.
 In their natural habitat, they grow under the shade of rocks or larger plants.
 Avoid harsh, direct midday sun, which can cause the leaves to turn red, white, or brown from stress.

-Watering Instructions Follow the 'soak and dry' method.
+Follow the ‘soak and dry’ method.
 Allow the potting medium to dry out completely before watering thoroughly.
 Ensure that no water sits in the center of the rosette or between the leaves, as this trapped moisture can quickly lead to rot.
 Reduce watering significantly in the winter months.

-Soil and Drainage Requires a gritty, well-draining soil mix specifically designed for succulents or cacti.
+Aim for a gritty, well-draining soil mix specifically designed for succulents or cacti.
 A mixture containing 50% inorganic material like pumice, perlite, or coarse sand is ideal to ensure oxygen reaches the roots and water drains quickly.

 Common Issues

-- Etiolation: If the plant does not receive enough light, the rosette will stretch out and lose its compact, attractive shape.
+If the plant does not receive enough light, the rosette will stretch out and lose its compact, attractive shape.

 In-Depth Care & Growth